petechd/eq-questionnaire-schemas/style_guide.md

 ### Top level arguments

 - For each schema created it is possible to pass variables, e.g.: `region_code` and `census_month_year_date`, with different outputs being generated depending on their value.
+- These are defined in eq-questionnaire-runner, are known at questionnaire launch and won't change during the Census.

 ### External variables